hinter-net/hinter-docs/docs/hinter-net/roadmap.md

 ## The Most Important Contribution: Using the Network

-This leads to the most critical point in our philosophy: **the best way to contribute to Hinter Net is to use it.**
+This leads to the most critical point in our philosophy: **The best way to contribute to Hinter Net is to use it.**

 The project's ultimate goal is to help you forge an expansive and influential intelligence network.
 This is the real work.